Maximize the Potential of Your Comics

 What happens to the old labels for CGC books that are pressed?

 When we remove a book from its CGC holder to press and transfer it to CGC, the old label is included with the book.
-CGC’s Receiving department will remove the grade from the Census and destroy the label.
-If a CGC graded book is pressed by CGC and returned to you uncertified.
-In this situation, it will be up to you to return the label to CGC for census accuracy.
+Once the book is graded, the original grade will be removed from the Census and the old label will be destroyed.

 Do multiple pressings hurt my comic?